reuami2017/reuami2017-asl/README.md

 ## Getting Started

-If there are edits to the database file being made, add any number of arguments when running the program (python main.py makedb).
+Run python main.py to run the program.
+It will ask if you would like to use the stored database.
-Otherwise just run "python main.py" to run the program and instantiate the database.
-Running this in Rodeo makes it easier to look into the database and mess with the data as needed.
+Generally the answer to this questions is yes.
 ### Prerequisites

 This will be detailed in requirements.txt